-The Contract protects both you and your employee's interests.
-It also outlines your obligation to provide training, specifies the qualification to be achieved by your Australian Apprentice and explains their obligations to you.
+The Contract protects both you and your apprentice's interests.
+It outlines your obligation to provide training, specifies the qualification to be achieved by your apprentice and explains their obligations to you.

 Training contracts are registered with your State or Territory Training Authority.

 For information on Training Contracts, including completions, early completions and cancellations contact an Australian Apprenticeship Support Network (Apprenticeship Network) provider in your region or the State or Territory Training Authority for your State or Territory.

 Training options - User Choice

 Australian Apprenticeships training can be on-the-job, off-the-job or a combination of both.
 The off-the-job training is delivered by a training provider who is registered in your State or Territory to provide nationally recognised training.

 Under User Choice arrangements you may be able to select the private or public training provider of your choice.
 In addition, you may be able to negotiate the timing, location and nature of the training.
 This makes it easier in a number of ways: